hm-lang/core/proposals/README.md

 And of course, class methods can also be overridden by child classes (see section on overrides).

-Class functions (2) can't depend on the instance, i.e., `I/Me/My`, and must be declared with a `this` before the function name in order to distinguish from class methods (and instance functions), e.g., `this myStaticFunction(): print("hi")`.
+Class functions (2) can't depend on the instance, i.e., `I/Me/My`, and must be declared with a `@class` annotation before the function name in order to distinguish from class methods (and instance functions), e.g., `@class myStaticFunction(): print("hi")`.
 They can be called from the class name, e.g., `x myClassFunction()`, or from an instance of the class, e.g., `X myClassFunction()`.
 Note that because of this, we're not allowed to define class functions with the same overload as instance methods.
 Similar to class functions are class variables, which are defined in an analogous way:
-`my StaticVariable: 123`, and which cannot shadow any class instance variables, since `X StaticVariable` and `x StaticVariable` should be the same thing.
+`@class StaticVariable: 123`, and which cannot shadow any class instance variables, since `X StaticVariable` and `x StaticVariable` should be the same thing.

 Instance functions (3) normally can't depend on any instance variables, but are declared